pinalsoni/book-notes/The Cucumber for Java Book.md

 - The ?: at the start of the group marks it as noncapturing, meaning Cucumber won’t pass it as an argument to our block

 #### Anchors:
-- Steps start with a ^ and ends with a $
+- Not mandatory; steps start with a ^ and ends with a $
-- Not mandatory
 - Keep your regular expressions tight to avoid step definitions clashing with each other.

 #### Reporting Results
 Cucumber communicates results by either throwing or not throwing an exception.
 Status could be one of the following:
  Failed.
 Pending, Undefined, Skipped and Passed

-Pending vs. Undefined status:
+_Pending vs. Undefined status_
 **Pending step definitions** are halfway through being implemented; it marks the step as pending (yellow); sceanrio will be stopped and the rest of the steps will be skipped or marked as undefined.
 Can be used to signal in-progress work or to-do items.

 **Undefined step definitions** are the ones that do not exist yet (cucumber failed to find those during execution).